traxterz/ktor-plugin-event-store-db/README.md

 # Ktor Plugin EventStoreDB

 [EventStoreDB](https://www.eventstore.com) is an open-source database technology that stores your critical data in streams of immutable events.
-It was built from the ground up for Event Sourcing, we believe that makes it the best solution in the market for building event-sourced systems.
-Event Sourcing offers some great benefits over state-oriented systems.
+It was built from the ground up for Event Sourcing.
+Checkout the [official website](https://www.eventstore.com) for more information.

 This [Plugin](https://ktor.io/docs/creating-custom-plugins.html) is an seamless integration into the world of [Ktor Server](https://ktor.io), which is a lightweight server application framework to handle http requests and more